HorizenOfficial/zencash-swing-wallet-ui/README.md

 1. Operating system and tools

-   As of June 2017 (ZENCash v1.0.9) this program is mostly tested on Linux and Mac OS X (same limitation as [ZENCash](https://zensystem.io/)) with experimental support for Windows.
+   As of January 2018 (ZENCash v1.0.10) this program supports Linux and Mac OS X and Windows.
-   The Linux tools you need to build and run the Wallet GUI are Git, Java (JDK7 or later) and Ant.
+   The Linux tools you need to build and run the Wallet GUI are Git, Java (JDK8) and Ant.
 If using Ubuntu Linux, they may be installed via command:
    ```
    user@ubuntu:~/build-dir$ sudo apt-get install git default-jdk ant